LCC-CIT/CIS195-CourseMaterials/Labs/Lab07/Lab7Instructions.md

 - Publish to the web server

   - Upload the web page to citstudent (unzipped).
-  - Put the URLs of the page in the on-line text for the Moodle assignment.
+  - Put the URLs of the page in the on-line text for the Canvas assignment.

-- Upload to Moodle
+- Upload to Canvas

-  - Upload the web page file to Moodle using the lab submission link for the assignment.
+  - Upload the web page file to Canvas using the lab submission link for the assignment.